sigitp-git/self-managed-nodegroup-with-2ndENIAttach/README.md

 ## Automation through CloudFormation

 From the baseline CFN for self-managed node group, below functions are added;

-* LifeCycle Hook Creation for the NodeGroup.
+- LifeCycle Hook Creation for the self-managed worker node group (NodeGroup).
-* Lambda for 2nd subnet ENI attach.
+- Lambda function creation for ENI attach for 2ndary subnet.
-* CloudWatch Event Rule to trigger Lambda.
+- CloudWatch Event Rule to trigger Lambda function.

+**Note:** Before running this CloudFormation, you have to place lambda_function zip file (lambda_function.py) to your S3 bucket.

 Before running this CloudFormation, you have to place lambda_function zip file (lambda_function.py) to your S3 bucket.

 During CFN stack creation,
 * Select primary private subnet for the parameter of `Subets: The subnets where workers can be created.`
 * Select 2ndary (Multus) subnet for the parameter of `2ndSubnet: The subnet where multus 2ndary ENI will be connected to.`

 After completion of stack creation, update aws-auth-cn.yaml with Node Role ARN in Output section of the CloudFormation result.